ai-rio/cdh/docs/AUTH_IMPLEMENTATION.md

    - Verify DATABASE_URI environment variable
    - Check PostgreSQL connection
    - Ensure database migrations are run

+5. **"payload.logout is not a function" error**
+   - This has been fixed in the current implementation
+   - JWT logout is handled by clearing cookies and client-side tokens
+   - No server-side token invalidation is needed for stateless JWTs

 ### Debug Mode
 Enable debug logging by setting: